WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2019-11-18-create-automatic-build-pipeline-for-net-core.md

 ## Conclusion

-This post showed how you can quickly set up an automated build pipeline for your .net or .net core application in Azure DevOps.
+This post showed how you can quickly set up an automated build pipeline for your .net or .NET Core application in Azure DevOps.
 This is the first step to increasing the development velocity and reducing the bugs and later on also the deployment time.